EvilSapphire/EvilSapphire.github.io/_posts/2020-9-17-SMBWorm-Writeup.md

 ![alt text]({{ site.baseurl }}/images/SMBWorm/twocalls_5.JPG "{{ site.baseurl }}/images/SMBWorm/twocalls_5.JPG")

 A peek into sub_401eb0 gives us the first 3 calls to `GetSystemDirectoryA`, `strcat` and `lopen`.

 ![alt text]({{ site.baseurl }}/images/SMBWorm/sysdir_6.JPG "{{ site.baseurl }}/images/SMBWorm/sysdir_6.JPG")

-The malware stores the System Directory location (C:\Windows\System32) to a string, appends 'msupd.exe' to it checks if the 'C:\Windows\System32\msupd.exe' exists if by trying to open it with `lopen`.
+The malware stores the System Directory location (C:\Windows\System32) to a string, appends 'msupd.exe' to it, checks if the 'C:\Windows\System32\msupd.exe' exists  by trying to open it with `lopen`.
 In case it doesn't, as the subsequent calls show us that

 ![alt text]({{ site.baseurl }}/images/SMBWorm/deleteurlcachedownload_7.JPG "{{ site.baseurl }}/images/SMBWorm/deleteurlcachedownload_7.JPG")